krobbi/brainiac/readme.md

 ```

 In debug mode the `BRAINIAC_DEBUG` macro is defined, which causes a program's
-AST to be printed after successful parsing.
-The binary is also optimized for
+AST and bytecode to be printed after successful parsing.
+The binary is also
-use with debugging software.
+optimized for use with debugging software.

 Make can also be used to remove the `bin/` directory:
 ```bash